mihalw28/NYC_crimes_2018/README.md

 # NYC_crimes_2018
-Analysis of NYPD crimes applications from the first half of 2018.
+Analysis of NYPD crimes applications from fall 2016 to spring 2018.

 ![](screenshot.png)

 ## Motivation
 This is my first learning project combining data cleaning, basic machine learning algorithms and visualistion tools together.
 You will not find sophisticated and complicated solutions here for now.
-Dataset which I bring into play could be very informative, therefore I will try to develope this project over time.
+Dataset which I bring into play could be very informative, therefore I will try to develop this project over time.

 ## Getting started
 All noteboks form this repository are created using [kaggle](https://www.kaggle.com) kernels, so the easiest way to reproduce it would be to fork one of the following: